dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 * CBOR can also be easily converted to text formats such as JSON ([@RFC7159]) for debugging and other human inspection requirements.
 * CBOR data schemas can be described using CDDL [@?I-D.ietf-cbor-cddl].

-# C-DNS format conceptual Overview
+# C-DNS format conceptual overview

 The following figures show purely schematic representations of the C-DNS format to convey the high-level structure of the C-DNS format. (#cdns-format-detailed-description) provides a detailed discussion of the CBOR representation